-Ensure the exhaust brake and rear exhaust sections are pushed all the way forward on the front pipe so that the front adapter flange is up against the stop that is on top of the front pipe section then WELD the front adapter in place.
+Ensure the exhaust brake and rear exhaust sections are pushed all the way forward on the front pipe so that the front adapter flange is up against the stop that is on top of the front pipe section then WELD the adapter in place.
+Install the clamp on the rear exhaust adapter.

 NOTE: SECURING THE FRONT ADAPTER WITH JUST A CLAMP WILL CAUSE LEAKAGE AND NOT ALLOW THE BRAKE TO OBTAIN FULL BRAKING PRESSURE.
-Secure the rear adapter to the pipe using the supplied band clamp.